near/docs/docs/4.tools/near-api.md

 <hr class="subsection" />

-### Batch Transactions
+### Batch Actions

 <Tabs groupId="api">
   <TabItem value="js" label="🌐 JavaScript">

-  You may batch send transactions by using the `signAndSendTransaction({})` method from `account`.
+  You may batch send actions by using the `signAndSendTransaction({})` method from `account`.
 This method takes an array of transaction actions, and if one fails, the entire operation will fail.
 Here's a simple example:

   ```js
   const { connect, transactions, keyStores } = require("near-api-js");